 Expat students are given a sporting advantage here, and often offered a more extensive sports programme that they would receive in their home country.
 Swimming lessons are offered year-round at most campuses, with some students learning water safety and swimming confidence from as young as two years old.
 There are sailing and climbing programmes at UWC South East Asia, golf lessons at Singapore American School (SAS) and SAIS , and ultimate frisbee at schools including ISS and Chatsworth.

-One of the newest kids on the block, the GIIS SMART campus is one of the first schools in the world to use the SPEDAS (Sports Performance Enhancing Data Analytics System), which captures students’ on-field performance through digital technology and provides analytics to help them improve.
+The GIIS SMART campus is one of the first schools in the world to use the SPEDAS (Sports Performance Enhancing Data Analytics System), which captures students’ on-field performance through digital technology and provides analytics to help them improve.

 The school says: “Students will wear trackers/tags during games which will be precisely located by tracking devices to collect data like individual performances, mapping of the sports field and game statistics during intra-school competitions."